- Learn 3D communication skills.

 Gill is a long term Ecovillage member with a diverse portfolio in community living and leading.
 Her current focus sees Gill working as a facilitator, coach and consultant in the NGO, social/environmental justice, business and government sectors.
 She runs in-depth training and team facilitation.
 Her work is process orientated and systemic, fostering change in individuals, teams and organisations.
 Gill is a qualified UKCP psychotherapist and supervisor.

-Ana is an organizational consultant, trainer, therapist and executive coach.
+Ana is an organizational consultant, trainer and executive coach.
 For the last 15 years, she has worked as a trainer and facilitator with individuals and groups in diverse settings ranging from the Findhorn Ecovillage in Scotland, UK, USA, China, Italy, and Spain to Universities in Latin America.

 She has trained in a variety of personal and organizational development skills including Systems theory, Profiling, and behavioral analysis, Supervision, Executive Coaching.
 Ana is also in her final stages of completing the Diploma in Process Orientated Psychology.